lwiest/ZInterpreter/README.md

 # Z-Interpreter

-Z-Interpreter is an open-source program for playing [Infocom](https://en.wikipedia.org/wiki/Infocom) text adventures.
+_Z-Interpreter_ is an open-source program for playing [Infocom](https://en.wikipedia.org/wiki/Infocom) text adventures.
 It is written in Java.

-Z-Interpreter implements Infocom's [Z-machine](https://en.wikipedia.org/wiki/Z-machine), a virtual computer developed for playing text adventures.
+_Z-Interpreter_ implements Infocom's [Z-machine](https://en.wikipedia.org/wiki/Z-machine), a virtual computer developed for playing text adventures.
 This Z-Interpreter implementation can play text adventures (compiled into "story files") for version 3 of the Z-machine.
-This applies to many of Infocom's classic text adventures, such as:
+This applies to many of Infocom&rsquo;s classic text adventures, such as:

 [_Ballyhoo_](https://en.wikipedia.org/wiki/Ballyhoo_(video_game)),
 [_Cutthroats_](https://en.wikipedia.org/wiki/Cutthroats_(video_game)),